Dear readers of ADxS.org, please forgive the disruption.

 A single administration of 5 million IU IFN-α activates the HPA axis

-After daily administration of 5 million IU IFN-α for 3 weeks, no elevated ACTH and cortisol blood levels were observed.
-In contrast, supramaximal doses of CRH significantly increased ACTH and cortisol levels.
+After a daily administration of 5 million IU IFN-α over 3 weeks, no increased ACTH and cortisol blood levels were detected.
+However, supramaximal doses of CRH triggered significantly increased ACTH and cortisol levels.

-In the laboratory, IFN-α stimulates CRF production in the hypothalamus and corticoid secretion from the adrenal cortex (of rats), but not ACTH secretion from the pituitary gland.
+In the laboratory, IFN-α stimulates CRF production in the hypothalamus and corticoid secretion in the adrenal cortex (in rats), but not ACTH secretion by the pituitary gland.

-IFN-α increased glucose metabolism in the basal ganglia and cerebellum (cerebellum), whereas it decreased it in the dorsal PFC.
-It caused exhaustion, alexithymia (lack of emotion), and fatigue.28
+IFN-α increased glucose metabolism in the basal ganglia and cerebellum, while decreasing it in the dorsal PFC.
+It caused exhaustion, alexithymia (lack of emotion) and fatigue.28

-This increased glucose metabolism in basal ganglia nuclei is similar to that seen in Parkinson’s disease patients, where it maps to increased oscillatory burst activity due to loss of inhibitory nigral dopamine input.2
+This increased glucose metabolism in the basal ganglia nuclei is similar to that of Parkinson’s patients, where it reflects increased oscillatory burst activity due to loss of inhibitory nigral dopamine input.2

 IFN-α potentiates the dopaminergic effect of D-amphetamine.
-The mu opioid receptor antagonist naloxone suppressed this increase in effect, so it may be mediated via opioid receptors.292
+The mu-opioid receptor antagonist naloxone suppressed this increase in effect, which is why it is possibly mediated via opioid receptors.292

-IFN-α reduces pain perception in rats.
-This effect can be suppressed by mu opioid receptor antagonists (e.g., naloxone) but not by delta or kappa opioid receptor antagonists.30
+IFN-α reduces the perception of pain in rats.
+This effect can be prevented by mu-opioid receptor antagonists (e.g. naloxone), but not by delta or kappa-opioid receptor antagonists.30

 Due to reduced dopaminergic activation of the striatum3245

-This correlates at the same time with changes in motivation.6
+This also correlates with a change in motivation.6

 Depression and fatigue correlated with increased F-dopa uptake and decreased L-dopa turnover on long-term IFN-α administration.33

-Depressive behavior (huddling) correlated with decreased homovanillic acid in cerebrospinal fluid, a metabolite of dopamine, suggesting decreased dopamine turnover.2
+Depressive behavior (huddling, huddling) correlated with reduced homovanillic acid in the cerebrospinal fluid, a metabolic product of dopamine, indicating reduced dopamine turnover.2

-Fatigue correlated with decreased homovanillic acid in cerebrospinal fluid, a metabolite of dopamine, suggesting decreased dopamine turnover.34
+Fatigue correlated with reduced homovanillic acid in the cerebrospinal fluid, a metabolic product of dopamine, which indicates a reduced dopamine turnover.34

-IFN-α decreased motor activity in rats (7-day administration).13 The decreased motor activity correlated with decreased homovanillic acid in cerebrospinal fluid, a metabolite of dopamine, suggesting decreased dopamine turnover.34
+IFN-α decreased motor activity in rats (7-day administration).13 The decreased motor activity correlated with decreased cerebrospinal fluid homovanillic acid, a metabolite of dopamine, indicating decreased dopamine turnover.34

-In a double-blind study, paroxetine showed no effect on ADHD.41 Pegylated IFN-α with a reduced half-life leads to lower depressive symptoms than non-pegylated IFN-α.42
+In a double-blind study, paroxetine showed no effect on ADHD.41 Pegylated IFN-α with a reduced half-life leads to fewer depressive symptoms than non-pegylated IFN-α.42

-Anorexia, fatigue, and pain did not occur immediately but within 14 days after IFN-α treatment initiation.
-In contrast, depressed mood, anxiety, and cognitive impairment occurred later and mainly in patients who met DSM-IV criteria for major depression.
+Anorexia, fatigue and pain did not occur immediately, but only within 14 days of starting IFN-α treatment.
+Depressed mood, anxiety and cognitive impairment, on the other hand, only occurred later and mainly in patients who met the DSM-IV criteria for major depression.

-Alterations in dopamine metabolism in the basal ganglia
+Changes in the dopamine metabolism of the basal ganglia

 Does not respond to antidepressants